ldjam2018/GameJam2018/README.md

 # GameJam2018

-repo for our gamejam game
+repo for our gamejam game.